KellerJordan/modded-nanogpt/records/track_3_optimization/README.md

 ### There is a need for some way to filter signal from noise

 Somewhere between [hundreds](https://chatgpt.com/c/69b10bd7-f92c-8325-b516-d999b5b2b409) and [thousands](https://claude.ai/share/fb9590de-c4b7-44f8-bfbb-7f80af30d3f9) of papers on neural network optimization exist on the internet.
-Many of these papers claim to improve upon standard practice by a wide margin, e.g., the *[Sophia: A Scalable Stochastic Second-order Optimizer for Language Model Pre-training](https://arxiv.org/abs/2305.14342)* paper claims a 2x speedup over Adam.
+Many of these papers claim to improve upon standard practice by a wide margin, e.g., *Sophia: A Scalable Stochastic Second-order Optimizer for Language Model Pre-training* [[arxiv](https://arxiv.org/abs/2305.14342)] claims a 2x speedup over Adam.
 With few compelling meta-analyses out there, anyone interested in conducting neural network optimization research must go through and replicate every one of these papers before being able to claim to be truly caught up with the state of the art.
 Of course, in practice this is impossible.
 So instead, the de facto arrangement is that each researcher relies on their network of (human) connections